New Ingestible Pill Can Track Your Farts In Real Time - Slashdot

 Carbon, Methane Emissions and the Dairy Cow [psu.edu]

-The scatological is still the highest humor (Score:2)
+The scatological is still the highest humor (Score:3)

 Underneath all of our fancy gadgets, clothing, titles, money, and neurosis, we are still giggling monkeys in the bush, lighting our farts and hoping that the resulting glee will somehow diminish the pain of eternal darkness after death.
 No wonder our society is so neurotic.